 (ii) Conventional hospitality, such as lunches in the course of working visits.

-This provision needs to be read in conjunction with Standing Order 8.5, 8.6 and 8.7. of the host LHBs Standing Orders and the JCC’s Standing Order 8.9.
+This provision needs to be read in conjunction with Standing Order 8.5, 8.6 and 8.7. of the Host Body’s Standing Orders and the JCC’s Standing Order 8.9.

-No requisition/order is placed for any item or items for which there is no budget provision unless authorised by the Director of Finance on behalf of the Chief Commissioner
+No requisition/order is placed for any item or items for which there is no budget provision unless authorised by the Director of Finance and Value on behalf of the Chief Commissioner.

-All goods, services, or works are ordered on official orders except works and services executed in accordance with a contract and purchases from petty cash
+All goods, services, or works are ordered on official orders except works and services executed in accordance with a contract and purchases from petty cash.

-Requisitions/orders are not split or otherwise placed in a manner devised so as to avoid the financial thresholds
+Requisitions/orders are not split or otherwise placed in a manner devised so as to avoid the financial thresholds.

-Goods are not taken on trial or loan in circumstances that could commit the JCC to a future uncompetitive purchase
+Goods are not taken on trial or loan in circumstances that could commit the JCC to a future uncompetitive purchase.

-Purchases from petty cash are restricted in value and by type of purchase in accordance with instructions issued by the Director of Finance.
+Purchases from petty cash are restricted in value and by type of purchase in accordance with instructions issued by the Director of Finance and Value.

-The Chief Commissioner and Director of Finance shall ensure that the arrangements for financial control and financial audit of building and engineering contracts and property transactions comply with the guidance issued by the Welsh Ministers.
+The Chief Commissioner and Director of Finance and Value shall ensure that the arrangements for financial control and financial audit of building and engineering contracts and property transactions comply with the guidance issued by the Welsh Ministers.
 The technical audit of these contracts shall be the responsibility of the relevant Director as set out in the scheme of delegation.

 Departures from SFI’s

 Departing from the application of Chapters 10 and 11 of these SFI’s is only possible in very exceptional circumstances.
-The JCC must consult with NWSSP Procurement Services, Host Body Executive Director of Finance, Director of Finance and Committee Secretary prior to any such action undertaken.
+The JCC must consult with NWSSP Procurement Services, the Executive Director of Finance of the Host Body, Director of Finance and Value and Committee Secretary prior to any such action undertaken.
 Any expenditure committed under these departures must receive prior approval in accordance with the Scheme of Delegation.

 Accounts Payable